 Since 1881 Siemens has been building electric trams.
 These many years of experience and the knowledge recently gained with the over 500 delivered Combino trams make Siemens a strong and reliable partner for communities and cities.
 Our modular vehicle concepts allow us to offer you a solution that fits perfectly into your town or city.
 For all infrastructures and transport requirements and for every cityscape – Siemens’ light rail vehicles help cities make mobility more sustainable, economical and attractive.

 Explore a few examples here of the cities and countries where our tram and light rail vehicles are on the move.

 Munich’s municipal utility Stadtwerke München has ordered eight trams from Siemens in order to modernize and expand its existing vehicle fleet.
 In the meantime, it has ordered another 22 vehicles with an option for up to 124 units.

 The new trams reach the comfort level, which is ranked as very comfortable according to DIN EN 12299 standard.

 In a passenger survey, 47 percent of the users rated the Avenio Munich as “very good” and another 50 percent as “good.”

-By 2017, 332 of the 528 trams operated by Wiener Linien were ultra-low-floor trams from Siemens.
+By 2017, 330 of the approx. 400 trams operated by Wiener Linien were ultra low floor trams from Siemens.

 The ULF Vienna tram has the lowest entrance height in the world, at only 19.7 cm.